rsms/co/misc/language.md

 print(foo("John")) // 4
 ```

-A function that doesn't take any arguments can omit the parameter group:
+A function that doesn't take any arguments can omit its parameters:

 ```go
 func foo int {